Our most frequently asked questions

-Yes, we email the inspection agreement to our clients at the time we book the inspection, and we ask our clients to fill out the inspection agreement online ahead of time.
+Yes, we email the inspection agreement to our clients when we book the inspection, and we ask our clients to fill out the inspection agreement online ahead of time.
 Click the following link to view our inspection agreement.

 CAN I BE THERE FOR THE INSPECTION?

 Definitely.
 We encourage our clients to attend the last hour of the inspection, if possible.

 WHAT TIME SHOULD I MEET YOU?

 For a single-family home less than 4,000 sq ft, please arrive three hours after the scheduled start time.
 For homes greater than 4,000 st ft, please reach out to our office for the exact timing.

 WHEN WILL I RECEIVE THE HOME INSPECTION REPORT?